 Ingredients

-- Ground beef: I like to use lean ground beef in this recipe (85/15).
-I find that leaner than that tends to be too dry.
+- Ground beef: I like to use lean ground beef (85/15).
+Leaner ground beef is too dry.

 - Red pepper flakes: They don't make the meatballs very spicy.
 They merely add a hint of spice.

-- Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
-If you need this recipe to be gluten-free, you can use a gluten-free alternative.
+- Soy sauce: Or a gluten-free alternative.
+I use reduced-sodium soy sauce in most of my recipes.

 - Sesame oil: Toasted sesame oil is very flavorful.
 If you'd rather avoid heating sesame oil, you can simply omit it.

-- Honey: Only 1 tablespoon.
+- Honey: Just one tablespoon.
 The sauce is not very sweet, and the dish remains fairly low in carbs (about 7 grams per serving).

-- Hot sauce: Just 1 teaspoon, to add a hint of spice without overwhelming the dish.
+- Hot sauce: Just one teaspoon to add a hint of spice without overwhelming the dish.

 Variations